how do turtles sleep? turtlevoice

 how do turtles sleep

 Today we discuss how do turtles sleep.
-Turtles sleep by withdrawing their heads and limbs inside their shells and hibernating underwater.
-Some species can even seal the entrance to their shell with a fleshy plug.
+Turtles sleep by retracting their heads and limbs into their shells and hibernating underwater.
+Certain species can even seal the opening of their shell with a fleshy plug.

-During hibernation, turtles slow down their heart rate and breathing, and some species can even suspend animation for months or years if necessary.
-In fact, there are a few cases of turtles being brought back to life after being frozen in ice!
+During hibernation, turtles reduce their heart rate and breathing, and some species can even enter a state of suspended animation for months or years if needed.
+There have been a few instances of turtles being revived after being frozen in ice!

 where do sea turtles sleep: